PyWavelets/pywt/doc/source/regression/dwt-idwt.md

 ## More examples

-Now, let's experiment with `dwt` some more.
+Now let's experiment with `dwt()` some more.
 For example, let's pass a `Wavelet` object instead of the wavelet name and specify the signal extension mode (the default is `Modes.symmetric`) for the border effect
 handling: